ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ### Before you begin

-Follow the instructions found in the [Getting started tutorial](https://{DomainName}/docs/terraform) to install Terraform and the IBM Cloud Provider plug-in for Terraform on your workstation.
+Follow the instructions found in the [Getting started tutorial](https://{DomainName}/docs/terraform) to install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform on your workstation.

 ### Provision a single virtual server instance